charlottedinsdale/Rooms-at-The-Castle/README.md

 ## Look and Feel

 The website is designed to reflect the peaceful countyside within which the Castle sits....
+Green colourscheme inspired by the Devon flag and reflecting the colour of the pub itself.

 ## Colourscheme